-- Prevent homelessness by providing advice, guidance, and appropriate support. - Review procurement of nightly paid temporary accommodation for homeless people to obtain Value for Money - 3.5 To achieve the above Mayoral target, a review of the Housing Needs and Homelessness service is being carried out and embedded to enable the Council to deliver better value for money and more responsive homelessness service. - 3.6 The contraventions of the Regulator of Social Housing Standards as reported in the Ark Report has highlighted the importance of improving all housing-related services provided to Croydon residents.
-The Council has acknowledged that improvements are needed within the Housing Needs & Homelessness Service and the Strategy, and its accompanying delivery plan set out the objectives and actions needed to achieve this. - 3.7 The Improvement and Assurance Panel has also identified housing as a key concern.
+- Prevent homelessness by providing advice, guidance, and appropriate support. - Review procurement of nightly paid temporary accommodation for homeless people to obtain Value for Money - 3.5 To achieve the above Mayoral target, a review of the Housing Needs and Homelessness service is being carried out to enable the Council to deliver a more responsive homelessness service.

+3.6 The contraventions of the Regulator of Social Housing Standards as reported in the Ark Report has highlighted the importance of improving all housing-related services provided to Croydon residents.
+The Council has acknowledged that improvements are needed within the Housing Needs & Homelessness Service and the Strategy sets out the objectives.